Quasi-Monte Carlo with one categorical variable: Choosing for given

 Our sampling algorithm will deliver $n_\ell$ with $|n_\ell -n\beta_\ell|\le2$ by Proposition~\ref{prop:boundnl}.
 For $\rho<2$, we will work as if $n_\ell = n\beta_\ell$, exactly.
 Changing one or two points per stratum will make a difference of $O(1/n)$ to the integral estimate for a bounded integrand and will have a root mean squared difference of this magnitude for finite variances.
 The overall root mean squared error (RMSE) is $O(n^{-\rho/2})$ and so for $\rho<2$ these small differences in $n_\ell$ are negligible.

 For $\rho>2$, we have the reverse situation.
 Changing $n_\ell$ by even $\pm1$ can worsen the convergence rate because changing $\hat\mu$ by $O(1/n)$ is a bigger change than the RMSE of $O(n^{-\rho/2})$.
 A convergence rate with $\rho>2$ for scrambled Sobol' points is only available for sample sizes that are powers of two.
-Section~\ref{sec:powtwo} shows how to obtain $n_\ell$ equal to powers of two.
+Section~\ref{sec:powtwo} shows how to enforce that all $n_\ell$ are equal to powers of two.